Where Are the Best Bike Trails in Charleston, SC?

 Address: Marrington Plantation Trailhead, Goose Creek, SC 29445

-Before packing up and driving over, it is important to remember that this is land belongs to the Department of Defense, so those without a military ID will need to get a Marrington Patron Pass (which can be done at the Outdoor Adventure Center).
+Before packing up and driving over, be aware that this is land belongs to the Department of Defense.
+Those without a military ID must get a Marrington Patron Pass (which can be done at the Outdoor Adventure Center).
 The background check to receive the pass may take up to four weeks, so plan ahead.
 Trails are also closed when wet because of their low-lying nature, so check ahead if there has been a lot of rain.

 Palmetto Islands County Park